rhammett1/smf_dr_manual/manual/npssetup.md

  <ul>
   <li> <b>Concept</b></li>
   <ul>
-  <li>SMF stores all metadata in its internal database.
+    <li>SMF stores all metadata in its internal database.</li>
-  <li>Each object type has its own unique object type id across all available Netezza appliances.
+  <li>Each object type has its own unique object type id across all available Netezza appliances. </li>
-  <li>Each SMF function reloads its requisite metadata on the respective NPS appliance.
+  <li>Each SMF function reloads its requisite metadata on the respective NPS appliance.  </li>
   <li>Each function reloads scripts one NPS at a time (except columns metadata reload).
-The input attribute is internal appliance ID (further referenced as NPSID)
+The input attribute is internal appliance ID (further referenced as NPSID)</li>
-  NOTE: Each script reloads its requisite metadata before running.
+  <br> NOTE: Each script reloads its requisite metadata before running.
 Metadata reload options do not need to be invoked manually.
    </ul>
    </ul>
    </ul>
+<li><h3>General System Information (schema support, NPS release, authentication)</h3></li>
+<br> To see
 <ol>

 General system information (schema support, NPS release, authentication)